Acoustic Glass Specifications

 Authoritative sources supporting the information in this article.

-This is the primary British Standard for measuring and rating the airborne sound insulation of buildings and building elements, essential for STC/Rw ratings.
+The primary UK standard for measuring sound insulation in buildings and of building elements, essential for STC/Rw ratings.

-2. Department for Levelling Up, Housing and Communities (2015).
+2. HM Government (Department for Levelling Up, Housing and Communities) (2015).
 Approved Document E: Resistance to the passage of sound.
-HM Government - Building Regulations 2010.Open source
+Building Regulations 2010.Open source